natancox/stardog-docs/src/docs/admin.html.md

 The legal value of `database.name` is given by the regular expression `[A-Za-z]{1}[A-Za-z0-9_-]`.

-The legal value of `icv.active.graphs` is a list of named graph identifiers.
+The legal value of `icv.active.graphs` is a comma-separated list of named graph identifiers.
 See `reasoning.schema.graphs` below for syntactic sugar URIs for default graph and all named graphs.